 "Don't make me defend her to you.
 Buffy, you have to relax.
 You have to accept.
 At least until you understand what's happened."

-"The ironic thing is I had just given up when you caught me.
-And I was ok with that.
+"The ironic thing is I'd just given up when you caught me.
+And I was okay with that.
 I was at peace.
 Finally."

 She couldn't go on.
-She felt tears she hadn't cried for weeks burst from her.
+Tears she hadn't cried for weeks burst from her.
 She couldn't see, couldn't talk for the great heaving sobs that tore from her body.
-She had never felt more alone.
+She'd never felt more alone.
 Blindly she turned toward the door.

-But then he thought of the unbelievable joy he had felt when he had seen Buffy on the stairs.
+But then he thought of the unbelievable joy he'd felt when he'd seen Buffy on the stairs.
 He had to share that with her.
 She mustn't think that he was anything but ecstatic at her return.

-He knocked softly on the door, opened it when he heard Buffy give permission.
+He knocked softly on the door and opened it when he heard Buffy give permission.
 The two young women were sitting on the bed, looking just as they had so many other times.
-He could tell that they had both been crying.
+He could tell that they'd both been crying.

 He waited until the door closed before he opened his arms to Buffy.